Stanbrook Abbey: Life at Cambrai

 The first abbess was elected in 1629.
 Lady Abbess Catherine Gascoigne was to serve for forty years, being re-elected every four years as is the peculiar English Benedictine custom (Benedictine abbots and abbesses are traditionally elected for life) She had to obtain a papal dispensation when first elected, as at age twenty-eight she was below the statutory age of thirty.
 The community members were very young then.

 A daughter house in Paris was founded in 1651, which became independent in 1656 and was eventually to become Colwich Abbey in England.
 The two communities were to come together again in 2020, 364 years later.

 The nuns were in Cambrai for 170 years, but little is known of their history because of subsequent destruction of records.
 However, the community had a good reputation for strictness of observance and for keeping enclosure.
 One oddity was that they ran a small school for girls inside their enclosure, with the pupils being subject to the monastic routine.
 As well as school fees, the sisters did the traditional remunerative work of enclosed nuns which is fine needlework and embroidery, especially on vestments and liturgical textiles.
 One unusual source of income was from fine paperwork, which involved cutting sheets of paper into complicated patterns and figurative depictions for decorative purposes.
 The nuns also had active intellectual lives, for example in translating French spiritual writings into English.
 A good library was accumulated.

 A report preserved in the city archives has this:

 Despite the cramped site, the nuns had their own cemetery.
 Since they were under the authority of the Abbot President of the English Benedictine Congregation and not that of the bishop, they had no right of burial at the local parish church.

 The nuns became French subjects in 1678 when Cambrai was annexed by France.

-A memory of the monastery is preserved at Cambrai in the street name Rue des Anglaises, or "Englishwomen Street".
+A memory of the monastery is preserved at Cambrai in the street name Rue des Anglaises, or "Englishwomen's Street".

 Imprisonment and exile

-In 1793, during the French Revolution, the twenty-one nuns were arrested and evicted from their original monastery on 18 October, all their property being confiscated.
-They were taken to Compiègne and imprisoned there for eighteen months in the former Convent of the Visitation, during which time four of them died from the harsh conditions which included inadequate food and the presence of epidemic typhus.
+In 1793, during the French Revolution, twenty-one of the nuns were arrested and evicted from their original monastery on 18 October and all their property confiscated.
+They were taken to Compiègne and imprisoned there for eighteen months in the former Convent of the Visitation, during which time four of them died from the harsh conditions which included inadequate food and an outbreak of typhus.
 Among their fellow prisoners were the future Carmelite Martyrs of Compiègne.
 After petitioning to be allowed to go into exile in England, the seventeen survivors were released in April 1795 and put on a boat at Calais, which took them to Dover where they arrived destitute on 2 May.
-They were wearing lay clothes left behind by the Compiègne martyrs, which hence became second-class relics.

-One of the nuns died in temporary lodgings at London.
+They were wearing the lay clothes left behind by the Compiègne martyrs, which hence became second-class relics.
+One of the nuns died in temporary lodgings in London.

-Their monastery at Cambrai was looted and turned into a prison; it was subsequently demolished.
+Their convent in Cambrai was looted and turned into a prison.
+It was subsequently demolished.